RistoBIn/international-website/src/pages/about/innovation-cause-we-can.md

 ---
 templateKey: about-page-primary
-title: 'Innovation Cause we Can '
+title: 'Innovation cause we can '
-heading: 'Innovation ‘Cause we Can '
+heading: 'Innovation ‘cause we can '
 description: >-
   Excellence is what differentiates us.
 We craft pioneering solutions that drive value, increase efficiency, and allow our customers to succeed in an